Available on Premium and Enterprise plans.

 • Prioritize high-impact tickets and improve team efficiency.

-• Ensure accountability and consistent service quality, while reducing escalations.
+• Ensure accountability and consistent service quality while reducing escalations.

 Who